vicramon/ember-tutorial/README.md

 ## Vic Ramon's Ember Tutorial

-See the full tutorial at [http://vicramon.com/ember](http://vicramon.com/ember)
+See the full tutorial at [http://ember.vicramon.com](http://ember.vicramon.com)

-Found something wrong?
+Found a mistake?
 Submit a pull request!
 All the content is in `/chapters`.